ad-si/Textalyzer/README.md

 - Identify multi-line duplications across all specified files
 - Rank duplications by number of consecutive lines
 - Show all occurrences with file and line references
+- Utilize multithreaded processing for optimal performance on all available CPU cores

 ## Related